Peer Effects, Parental Migration and Children's Human Capital: A Spatial Equilibrium Analysis in China (Job Market Paper)

 Labor Demand During Covid-19: Evidence from Online Job Postings in China

-with Qin Chen, Lisa Kahn and Geunyong Park (Draft coming soon)
+with Qin Chen, Lisa Kahn and Geunyong Park (Preliminary Draft)

 Abstract: In this paper, we investigate the impact of the Covid-19 pandemic on China's labor market using online job posting data.
 The data is scraped from job search websites and covers most of the online job postings in China.
-The results show that the number of online job postings declined by 40% at the beginning of the pandemic hit and bounced back quickly after February.
-The number of job postings returned to the level before the Covid-19 in May.
-After controlling for seasonality and year trend, we find that 1,000 new deaths is associated with 12%-36% decrease in the online job postings.
-The service and leisure sector experienced the largest losses and the public sector and the primary industries were hurt the least.
+The results show that the number of online job postings declined by 40\% at the beginning of the pandemic hit and bounced back quickly after March.
+Small firms are more vulnerable which experienced larger reductions in both job posting numbers and average wages of these postings.
+It also leads to an increase in the average wages of the posted jobs during the crisis when low-wage jobs from small businesses were disappeared.
+After controlling for seasonality and year trend, we find that 1,000 new deaths is associated with 18\%-40\% decrease in the online job postings.
+The service and leisure sector experienced the largest losses.
+The public sector and the primary industries were hurt the least.
 High-end industries such as IT and finance are also less vulnerable to this negative shock.
-Occupations that are more feasible for working from home and with more non-rourine works, also suffer from the Covid-19 crisis as other occupations.
-This is the first study discussing the labor market in China during the Covid-19 crisis and gives the first picture of how China's labor demand reacts when hit by the pandemic.
+Occupations that are more feasible for working from home, also suffered from the Covid-19 crisis and recovered at a even lower speed than other occupations.
+We also find that the recovery paths are very different for jobs in different industries and occupations.
+This is the first study discussing a labor market that has recovered from the Covid-19 crisis and gives the first picture of how labor demand reacts and recovers when hit by the pandemic.

 Work In Progress